New probe of magnetic fields in the prereionization epoch. I. Formalism: Other Processes Affecting the Atomic Density Matrix

 \subsection{Optical pumping by Lyman-\texorpdfstring{$\alpha$}{alpha} photons}

-Optical pumping by Lyman-$\alpha$ (Ly$\alpha$) photons, or the Wouthuysen-Field effect, is another process which significantly affects the level populations within the hydrogen ground state (see e.g. Ref.~\cite{Happer72}).
+Optical pumping by Lyman-$\alpha$ (Ly$\alpha$) photons, or the Wouthuysen-Field effect, is another process that significantly affects the level populations within the hydrogen ground state (see e.g. Ref.~\cite{Happer72}).
 An atom in the ground ($1{\rm s}$) state absorbs a Ly$\alpha$ photon and gets excited to the $2{\rm p}$ state.
-Subsequently, the atom re-emits a photon and returns to the ground state.
-However it does not necessarily de-excite to the same ground-state level it originated from.
+Subsequently, the atom reemits a photon and returns to the ground state.
+However it does not necessarily deexcite to the same ground-state level it originated from.
 Thus, interactions with Ly$\alpha$ photons can change the density matrix of hydrogen atoms within the ground state basis.

-The excited state consists of four levels: $_0{\rm p}_{1/2}$, $_1{\rm p}_{1/2}$, $_1{\rm p}_{3/2}$ and $_2{\rm p}_{3/2}$, where we use the notation $_F l_J$ for the state in terms of its quantum numbers.
-The Roman index $J$ here is not a state label, rather it is the quantum number for the net electronic angular momentum.
-Figure \ref{fig:lyman_levels} shows the levels with their multiplicities, and the single-photon transitions which occur between them.
-Since we will study the effects of these transitions in detail, we adopt the convention that Greek indices represent the excited levels i.e., those within $2{\rm p}$, when used as state labels.
+The excited state consists of four levels: $_0{\rm p}_{1/2}$, $_1{\rm p}_{1/2}$, $_1{\rm p}_{3/2}$ and $_2{\rm p}_{3/2}$, where we use the notation $_F l_J$ for the state in terms of its quantum numbers (see Fig.~\ref{fig:lyman_levels}).
+We use Greek indices represent the excited levels i.e., those within $2{\rm p}$, when used as state labels.

-The electric dipole interaction between hydrogen atoms and Ly$\alpha$ photons as a function of time is governed by the Hamiltonian (in the interaction picture) \footnote{This is in contrast with the rest of the paper, which uses the Heisenberg picture.
-We choose this to make contact with previous work on this topic, in particular Ref.~\cite{Barrat61}.
-Of course, the final answer does not depend on which picture is used to perform the calculation.}:
+The evolution of the ground state density matrix due to these transitions is governed by second-order perturbation theory, and includes both contributions due to depopulation of $1s$ (Ly$\alpha$ absorption) and repopulation (the subsequent emission).
+The interaction Hamiltonian between the atom and radiation is

 where the matrix element $Q_{\mu I}(\bm{k}_\gamma, \alpha)$ is given by